thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 As a conclusion, CPAN is not impacted even though CPAN modules can provide inaccurate or incorrect metadata.

-It's because GitHub's popularity is not strongly enough propagated to (Meta)CPAN, so lying on metadata (in a particular repository) does not bring any real advantage over other modules.
+It's because GitHub's popularity is not strongly enough propagated to MetaCPAN, so lying on metadata (in a particular repository) does not bring any real advantage over other modules.

 ## PlusPlusJacking ![PlusPlus](../media/starjacking/plusplus.png)
 MetaCPAN package popularity uses an independant indicator, the "++" (PlusPlus).